Chronic wasting disease in cervids

 Protection and prevention

 There is currently no scientific evidence to suggest that chronic wasting disease (CWD) can be transmitted to humans.
-However, Health Canada recommends not to consume the meat or products of an infected animal.
+However, the Government of Canada recommends not to consume the meat or products of an infected animal.
+Each year, the Gouvernement du Québec analyzes a certain number of cervids

 It is important to always comply with the best practices for handling and preserving game meat, as well as safety standards for cutting the meat.
-For more information, you may refer to this document on wild game meat (in French only) This hyperlink will open in a new window..
+For more information, you may refer to this document on wild game meat (in French only).
 At all times, it is recommended not to consume cervid’s brain, spinal cord or lymph nodes.
 Please note that cooking does not destroy the prion.

 In wild animals